RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Methodology

-During the annotation procedure, we found that the TEASAR-based method can guarantee visually satisfying results as long as the segmentation is correctly labeled.
-Hence, we simply cascade the TEASAR-based method to the learning-based pipeline as an end-to-end baseline method for centerline extraction.
+During the annotation procedure, we found that both TEASAR-based method and L1-medial skeletonization method can guarantee visually satisfying results as long as the segmentation is correctly labeled.
+Hence, we simply cascade the skeletonization methods to the learning-based pipeline as an end-to-end baseline method for centerline extraction.

+\bfsection{Voxel-based TEASAR method} TEASAR method directly works on volumes.
 Specifically, 1) we first apply morphological operations to eliminate the mislabeled regions, and obtain connected components of individual ribs according to the volume.
 2) Then for each rib, a raster scan is applied to locate an arbitrary foreground voxel, and its furthest point is denoted as the root point (it lies on the end of the connected component).
 3) By implementing the Euclidean distance transform, a penalty field is defined\cite{Bitter2001penalizedis} to guide the centerline passing through the center of the rib volume.
 4) Then Dijkstra's shortest path is implemented to derive the path from the root point to the most geodesically distant point from it (it lies on the other end of the connected component), and the resultant path is the extracted rib centerline.
 5) Finally, we smoothen the result and upsample the centerline to 500 points by linear interpolation for the convenience of evaluation.

-Although such a pipeline can achieve high-quality centerlines for most cases, the time consumption is not cheap (over 80s for a case), and it's sensitive to the quality of rib label predictions, which urges a more computationally efficient and robust method.
+\bfsection{Point-based L1-medial skeletonization method} L1-medial skeletonization method works on the point clouds.
+Specifically, in our case, we first 1) convert the dense volume into sparse point clouds.
+2) Then we adopted the method in \cite{Huang2013L1medialSO} that adds a regularization term to L1-median to prevent the formation of point clusters and uses classical weighted PCA for skeleton branch detection.
+3) And the curve skeleton can be generated by iterative contraction where the L1-medians of the local neighborhoods are represented by the point sets.
+4) The resultant curves are smoothened and upsampled to 500 points by linear interpolation.

+\bfsection{Shortest path-based method} We also include a trivial shortest path-based method for comparison.
+Specifically, for each rib volume, we first select its endpoints according to coordinates on the transverse plane and perform the shortest path method used in \cite{Teng2011AutomatedPO}.
+The resultant point sets are also smoothened and upsampled to 500 points by linear interpolation.